 The most prestigious of its kinds in India, the Namgyal Institute of Tibetology is about 1.5 km from the main town of Gangtok.
 Housed in a beautiful building, built in the traditional Tibetan style, with murals, decorated columns and a wonderful smell of beeswax polish from the creaky wooden floor, the Institute was built in 1958 with the main motto to promote Tibetan studies and Buddhist philosophy.
 It houses a rare collection of prized objects of Buddhist importance.
 It has a rare collection of 30,000 books, Tantric documents, rare manuscripts written in gold on the bark of a poisonous tree, antique Thankas and 200 icons, all prized objects of art for the Buddhist world.
 Moreover, it also houses relics of monks, samples of Lepcha scripts, masks and sacred objects like Kapali, a bowl made from a human skull, and the carku, a flute made from a thigh bone.
-The Institute has won both national and international acclaim and the scholars from all over the world come here to study.

 The main aim to establish this institute was to promote and keep alive the local traditional handicrafts.
 It has some exquisite items and also very exclusive handicrafts pertaining to the local tradition.
 Not only one can view the best of the handicrafts of Sikkim here but also can buy them as their souvenirs.